jordancohill-1/FinalProject_s14g09/process_book.md

 #### DB Actor Filtering

-The next step is to associated these identifiers with the actors.
+The next step is to associate these identifiers with the actors.

 I imported IMDB's entire [database](https://datasets.imdbws.com/) of actors.
-Then, I used a Python script in order to filter the top 1000 actors in the `nconst.json` file I generated using the `nconst_scraper`.
+Then, I used a Python script in order to filter the top 1000 actors in the `nconst.json` file I generated using the `nconst_scraper` and spit them out into a file called `top_1000_actors.csv`.

 #### Image Scraping